Chemical Bonding

 Overview

 Chemical bonds are formed when some force of attraction exists between atoms, ions or molecules.
 If the bond involves two or more different elements, the result is a chemical compound.
 There are many different types of chemical bond.
 Some bonds are very strong, while others are relatively weak.
-The properties of a particular bond, together with the manner in which it is created, will depend upon the precise electronic configuration of the atoms or molecules involved in the bonding process.
+The properties of a particular bond, together with the manner in which it is created, will depend upon the precise electronic configuration of the atoms or molecules participating in the bonding process.

 The noble gases